-There are simpler ways to preserve tomatoes, though, such as freezing them whole and not having to go through the hassle of peeling and blanching.
+There are simple ways to preserve tomatoes, such as freezing them whole and not going through the hassle of peeling and blanching.
 The same goes for peppers, too.
-Check out Radical Roots’ website for great tips on freezing.
-But until I get myself a chest freezer, that’s not the best option for me, as I can barely shut the freezer door as is.

-But you could also just enjoy tomatoes now.
-It’s getting cold out, but a warm, flaky tart right out of the oven is a nice way to transition tomatoes into fall.
+But you could also enjoy tomatoes now.
+A warm, flaky tart right out of the oven is a nice way to transition tomatoes into fall.
 If you have some heirloom tomatoes, they’ll make things especially attractive.

-Cover the dough with Dijon mustard (a nice idea from David Lebovitz), top with a layer of sweet caramelized onions, plenty of cheese, then tomatoes and chopped fresh herbs.
+Cover the dough with Dijon mustard, top with a layer of sweet caramelized onions, plenty of cheese, then tomatoes and chopped fresh herbs.
 A drizzle of honey and balsamic vinegar add a nice touch to top it off.

 Caramelized onions make everything better, so make sure to cook them long enough to get some good color – at least 20 minutes, but up to 45 minutes to an hour.

-Then the tomatoes, herbs, honey and balsamic.
-Just pop it in the oven at 425 for about 30 minutes, or until the crust is crispy, the tomatoes tender and cheese melted.
+Then the tomatoes, herbs, honey, and balsamic.
+Just pop it in the oven at 425 for about 30 minutes or until the crust is crispy, the tomatoes tender, and the cheese melted.
 Serve along with a green salad.

 - 2 onions